mrcmina/academic-kickstart/content/project/REDEFiNE/index.md

 This project will test novel and innovative ways to implement resilience-based forest management for large fragmented forest landscapes that are typical of temperate ecosystems.

-The project has been financed via a career funding scheme awarded to Marco Mina by the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx)  (Postdoc Mobility [Grant N. 175101](http://p3.snf.ch/project-175101)) and is carried on thanks to funding by the [Canada Research Chair in Forest Resilience to Global Changes](https://www.chairs-chaires.gc.ca/chairholders-titulaires/profile-eng.aspx?profileId=4449) awarded to [Christian Messier](http://www.cef-cfr.ca/index.php?n=Membres.ChristianMessier).
+The project has been financed in 2018-2019 via a career funding scheme awarded to Marco Mina by the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx)  (Postdoc Mobility [Grant N. 175101](http://p3.snf.ch/project-175101)).
+The project is continuing thanks to funding by the [Canada Research Chair in Forest Resilience to Global Changes](https://www.chairs-chaires.gc.ca/chairholders-titulaires/profile-eng.aspx?profileId=4449) awarded to [Christian Messier](http://www.cef-cfr.ca/index.php?n=Membres.ChristianMessier).

 ## Partners and collaborators